inspec/inspec/docs-chef-io/content/inspec/matchers.md

 ## be

-This matcher can follow different comparison operators.
-Use numbers and not strings for these comparisons.
-For Example:
+Use the `be` matcher with comparison operators, and use numbers and not strings for these comparisons.
+For example:

 ```ruby
 describe file('/proc/cpuinfo') do